mcornick/clilol/docs/clilol_statuslog.md

 ---
 ## clilol statuslog

-View the status log
+view the status log

 ### Synopsis

-View the status log
+The statuslog group of commands allows you to view the status log.

 ### Options